wsamyono/BulldogTeamFacHackGA23/README.md

 Spring 2024, Summer 2024, Spring 2025, Summer 2025

 ## Team's Poster, which conforms to the template provided
-* The link to the team poster: https://github.com/wsamyono/BulldogTeamFacHackGW23/blob/main/2023_FacultyHack-GatewaysPoster-withfeedback%20Widodo%20Samyono%20JCU.pdf
+* The link to the team poster: https://github.com/wsamyono/JarvisBulldogTeamFacHackGW23/blob/main/posterlastversion.pdf

-## The 2-page blog post (Include specific HPC resources and Gateways usage).
+## The 2-page blog post (Include specific HPC resources and Gateways usage).Jarvis
 * The link to the 2-page blog post:

 ## Description of your ongoing needs from SGX3.